MaryanGelle/Productivity/readme.md

   - My project can be accessible to users and online platform search through my use of #keywords to increase user ability to find my page.
 This includes #productivity.

-- ## Testing and Iteration

-  - In order to increase my projects user experience, I conducted testing for my html and css for all my pages.

-    - For HTML validation, I used the [W3C HTML Validator](https://validator.w3.org/).
-    - For CSS validation, I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

-    - For Accessability testing, I used the [PageSPeed](https://pagespeed.web.dev/).

 - ## Performance Optimization